What's Urgent vs. Non-Urgent?

-If the tooth fracture involve the nerve (if you see bleeding from the tooth, not the gums, the nerve has been involved), please give us a call immediately.
+However, if the tooth fracture involve the nerve (if you see bleeding from the tooth, not the gums, the nerve has been involved), please give us a call.

 However, if the bleeding lasts longer than 30 minutes and there is a severe pain and not better 2 hours after taking pain medicine, it likely warrants a trip to the emergency room to have the wound treated.